racket/racket/racket/src/worksp/README.txt

 likely "racket-lib" is already included and installed as part of the the distribution, but without Windows-specific dependencies of "racket-lib".
-After following steps below to build and install, complete the build with
+After following steps below to build and install, complete the build with (in the "src" parent directory of "worksp)

-   ..\..\raco pkg update --auto racket-lib
+   ..\raco pkg update --auto racket-lib

 If your goal is to arrive at the same content as a regular Racket distribution, then after building and installing minimal Racket, finish with

-   ..\..\raco pkg install -i main-distribution
+   ..\raco pkg install -i main-distribution

 ========================================================================